xyephy/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 Please note this disclaimer may be periodically altered and/or updated.
 This notice was last updated in January, 2020.

-**6.1 Whive Crypto-Token**
+**6.1 Whive Reward**

-The Crypto-Token &quot;WHIVE&quot; is mined on the &quot;Whive blockchain&quot; and voluntarily used by members of the Whive platform and community.
+The Reward &quot;WHIVE&quot; is mined on the &quot;Whive blockchain&quot; and voluntarily used by members of the Whive platform and community.

 Any miner of the WHIVE acknowledges the technological and economic uncertainty of the project presented in the &quot;Whive Project&quot; Yellow Paper.

-Whive contributors and their affiliates shall not be held legally liable in case of failure, nonperformance or non-implementation of the project, as well the Whive token&#39;s loss of a part and/or the totality of its value.
+Whive contributors and their affiliates shall not be held legally liable in case of failure, nonperformance or non-implementation of the project, as well the Whive Reward&#39;s loss of a part and/or the totality of its value.
 Whive contributors&#39;  only obligation is to develop the Whive software for launch by the community.

 Whive contributors and their affiliates shall also not be held liable for any of the following:

 - All direct or indirect financial damages, including but not limited to financial losses that may occur during the course of the operation of the Whive protocol;
-- The loss of control, due to any reason including but not limited to, hacking, unwanted disclosure or technical failure of the users&#39; access credentials, which results in a fraudulent use of the tokens;
+- The loss of control, due to any reason including but not limited to, hacking, unwanted disclosure or technical failure of the users&#39; access credentials, which results in a fraudulent use of the Rewards;
 - The temporary or permanent suspension of the Whive website/platform, whatever the cause, and particularly due to a request from the public authorities, judicial authority or any other third party;
 - Use of the Whive Platform in a manner that is not compliant with the applicable terms and conditions;
 - An error, malfunction, malicious action or violation of the Yellow Paper&#39;s terms by the user, a third party or a service controlled by a third party;

-The Crypto-Token &quot;WHIVE&quot; is not a security or a financial instrument within the meaning of the Markets in Financial Instruments Directive (MiFID II) of the European Parliament (2014/65/ EU) or any under any other written law.
-The token does not grant any financial (income, capital or dividend) or voting rights in _any of the_ contributors entities and/or their affiliates.
+The Reward &quot;WHIVE&quot; is not a security or a financial instrument within the meaning of the Markets in Financial Instruments Directive (MiFID II) of the European Parliament (2014/65/ EU) or any under any other written law.
+The Reward does not grant any financial (income, capital or dividend) or voting rights in _any of the_ contributors entities and/or their affiliates.

 **6.2 Website**